SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

-How can I avoid using complex xpath expressions in my test?
+How can I avoid using complex XPath expressions in my test?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Where possible, element IDs should be explicitly created by the application designer,
 not automatically generated.
 Automatically generated (non-descriptive)